You will improve your search engine rankings and traffic by putting key content above the fold of the browser.

 Above the fold checklist

-Cinch also sell cars online and deliver to you.
+Cinch also sell cars online and delivers them to you.

 YES